chabymanow/AlgorithmProblems/README.md

 Wait an integer and returns the integer with the digits reversed.
 If the number entered was negative, the number returned will also be negative.

+**integerSum.py**

+Integer sum
+It takes a single integer as input and returns the sum of the digits.
+It will return with an error message if a non-integer is passed in.

 ## Sorting algorithms ##

 Examples the different types of sorting algorithms.